 Regarding ice usage, it is best used during the initial trauma and applied to the area for 20-30 minutes to decrease inflammation, reduce swelling, and constrict the blood vessels from further leakage.
 However, after the initial 36-48 hours, you should consider using warmth to increase the blood flow in the area to help resorb the accumulated blood.

 After a surgical intervention, your doctor may give you non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or Tylenol for pain relief.

 As with any pain medication, whether doctor prescribed or self-administered, take only enough to take the edge off the pain, but not erase it completely.
 Pain serves as an important signal telling you when not to push yourself.

 If you are taking blood-thinning medication, bruising may be more common

 Frequent or unexplained bruises, especially if accompanied by frequent nosebleeds or bleeding gums may indicate a bleeding disorder or overdose of blood-thinning medication

 There is mounting evidence supporting the use of bromelain to improve healing times associated with bruises, contusions, and hematoma recovery.

-One placebo controlled study of 146 boxers with bruises on the face and hematomas on the orbits, lips, ears, chest, and arms; found complete clearing of bruises in 78% of the group treated with bromelain, compared to 3% of the placebo group.
+One placebo-controlled study of 146 boxers with bruises on the face and hematomas on the orbits, lips, ears, chest, and arms; found a complete clearing of bruises in 78% of the group treated with bromelain, compared to 3% of the placebo group.
 Remarkably, this was seen at time = 4 days, compared to the baseline expected recovery timeline of a week or more.